Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Appendix

-All experiments were conducted on a single workstation equipped with an Intel Core i5-13600K CPU (13th Gen), 32 GB of RAM, and an NVIDIA RTX A4500 GPU with 20 GB of VRAM.
+\textbf{Hardware Configuration} All experiments were conducted on a single workstation equipped with an Intel Core i5-13600K CPU (13th Gen), 32 GB of RAM, and an NVIDIA RTX A4500 GPU with 20 GB of VRAM.